WanderingHumanid/IntelliLearn/README.md

    pip install -r requirements.txt
    ```

-4. Make sure Ollama is running with the LLama 3.2 model:
+4. Make sure Ollama is running with the required models:
    ```
-   ollama run llama3.2
+   ollama run llama3.2  # For most operations ollama run mistral   # For roadmap creation
    ```

 5. Run the database migration script (only needed once):